BENEFITS you deserve!

 Catastrophic injury refers to injuries that are permanent and/or have a long-term impact on your quality of life.
 Personal injury cases involving severe injuries frequently involve not just the physical pain you or a loved one has suffered, but also the emotional anguish and financial burden that comes with a permanent injury.
 In such cases, the injured victim would be well-advised to contact a reputed Florida catastrophic injury attorney.Types of Catastrophic Injuries

-There are a number of types of injuries that are considered catastrophic.
+Several types of injuries are considered catastrophic.
 A few common examples include:

 - Brain Injuries: Even minor brain injuries may be life-changing.
 When the brain tissue is damaged from a sudden blow, the victim may suffer a loss of physical and mental capabilities.

 - Spinal Cord Injuries: Some spinal cord injuries may result in a lifelong disability.
 Catastrophic injuries to the neck or upper vertebrae may result in the loss of use of one's arms and legs.
 When a spinal cord injury is located in the lower back, the victim may lose the use of his or her legs.

 - Serious Burns: Third-degree burns can result in permanent injuries and irreversible nerve damage.
 Burn victims may suffer a loss of sensation and permanent scarring.

 - Amputations: Some serious accidents result in the loss of limbs.
 Amputations may not only affect one's way of life, but they can also forever change a victim’s ability to work or earn a livelihood.

 - Neurological Disorders: This type of disorder involves the body’s nervous system.
 When someone suffers a neurological disorder, they may suffer a loss of sensation or they may suffer seizures, pain, confusion, and altered levels of consciousness.